aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 (For the first time, we're seeing stub code that will be superseded later in this chapter in a fancier version of the compiler.
-All along, this code has been within waving distance of my actual first spike, but more polished, but also distorted some by foreknowledge: keeping the parts to be rewritten grouped in just a few definitions.)
+All along, this code has been within waving distance of my actual first seed, but more polished, but also distorted some by foreknowledge: keeping the parts to be rewritten grouped in just a few definitions.)